 Back when I was a wobbly little feminist in the 80s-90s I used to hate Andrew Dice Clay the way I hated Adam Sandler, frat boys, sports, snarky teen sex comedies, and half the kids at my very working class Italian-American Jersey High school.
 Badda Bing!
-By senior year I'd figured out they were actually cool, it was my sensitive Swedish senses were overwhelmed by their boisterousness--that was the issue.
-Still, I didn't want to be like them, and hated the perceived misogyny and monosyllabic shop kid goomba-ish Dice and Sandler represented.
-I became a punk, then I realized all my punk friends were gay or losers and didn't tell me and I became a hippie.
+By senior year I'd figured out they were actually nice guys - it was my sensitive Swedish senses were overwhelmed by their boisterousness--that was the issue.
+Still, I hated the perceived misogyny and monosyllabic shop kid goomba-ish Dice and Sandler represented.
+I became a punk, then I realized all my punk friends were gay and didn't tell me and I became a hippie.
 Then I thought the hippies were naive and that the Dead sucked and it was the 90s and there I was, amidst the ecstasy and cocktails crowd before they were subsumed by swing dancing and cocaine and Sex in the City.

-In short, I've wandered through many camps and hated them all, sooner or later.
-And now more than all combined do I hate the smarmy bearded hipster co-op 20-somethings of Williamsburg and car commercials; I feel like they're my fault - that wobbly pre-PC feminism I had has come home to roost like a prodigal nightmare.
-Now I miss the boisterous blue collar energy of my high school.
+In short, I've wandered through many camps and rejected them all, sooner or later.
+And now, more than all combined, do I hate the smarmy bearded hipster co-op 20-somethings of Williamsburg who appear in car commercials like they own the world; I feel like they're my fault - that wobbly pre-PC feminism I had has come home to roost like a prodigal nightmare.
+I miss the boisterous blue collar energy of my high school.
 Those kids had balls, earthy joie de vivre.
 And the kids today do not.
 Looking back on high school I realize I was the asshole, masking my snobbishness in nerdy introversion.
 Maron is like that too, and I'd avoid him if I saw him at a party, like he'd cancel me out, like two wrongs making a zero.

 But DICE, the Tangiers Las Vegas lion, the Bickle in repose, living with girlfriend Natasha Leggero?
 Yeah I'll hang out with him.
 He reminds me of my old pal Johnny.
 That's a case of a wrong and another kind of a wrong making two rights.
 Unlike ego-paralyzed Maron, Dice throws himself forward and doesn't back down or overthink things - it's a kind of hangin'-brain style confidence that most guys who get their own 'this is my sadsack life at 40+' shows fail to deliver.